XhaiiCo/IP-calculator/readme.md

-Application in python with sqlite3, bcrypt and tkinter, which makes calculations on IPs
+(School project) Application in python with sqlite3, bcrypt and tkinter, which makes calculations on IPs